EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

   * company is liable for misuse of issued credentials
   * internal role model (visibility of credentials and claims)
   * running 24/7
-* complex enterprise credentials
+* complex organisation credentials
-* signatory rights based on enterprise credentials
+* signatory rights based on organisation credentials
 * delegation of rights based on power of attorney credentials

 structure: